skeswa/conveyr/README.md

 > Unfortunately, we will not launch any mixin support for ES6 classes in React.
 That would defeat the purpose of only using idiomatic JavaScript concepts.<br><br>
 There is no standard and universal way to define mixins in JavaScript.
 In fact, several features to support mixins were dropped from ES6 today.
 There are a lot of libraries with different semantics.
 We think that there should be one way of defining mixins that you can use for any JavaScript class.
 React just making another doesn’t help that effort.

 The jury's out on this one: Mixins just don't seem likely to be part of React in future.
-This is why Conveyor simply offers a binding function - and that's it.
+This is why Conveyr simply offers a binding function - and that's it.
 If the React team comes up with a better way to accomplish view binding, rest assured that Conveyr implement it.

 For more robust consideration of the above quote, check out [this article](https://medium.com/@dan_abramov/mixins-are-dead-long-live-higher-order-components-94a0d2f9e750).

 ## Emitters
-Emitters have specifically been excluded from the Conveyor library because they are so simple to implement.
+Emitters have specifically been excluded from the Conveyr library because they are so simple to implement.
 All an Emitter truly needs to do is fire Actions when certain events occur.
 Take for example an Emitter that handles window resize events:
 ```javascript
 import {SomeWindowResizeAction} from './my-actions';